pouyanzar/facerecognition/README.md

 The project structure is organized as follows:

-- **client:** Contains the React front-end code.
+- **frontend:** Contains the React front-end code.
-- **server:** Contains the Express back-end code and server configuration.
+- **backend:** Contains the Express back-end code and server configuration.
-- **server/db:** Manages database-related functionalities using Knex.
+- **backend/server:** Manages database-related functionalities using Knex.
-- **server/controllers:** Handles HTTP request handling and response generation.
+- **backend/controllers:** Handles HTTP request handling and response generation.
-- **server/models:** Defines data models for the application.
-- **server/routes:** Defines API routes and associated logic.
-- **server/migrations:** Contains database migration files for Knex.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Happy coding! 🚀